Chagouti/Photometric-Virtual-Visual-Servoing-based-on-Gaussian-Splatting/README.md

 - Reduced photometric and geometric errors;
 - Improved robustness in 3D tracking using GS-provided depth information.

-A scientific paper based on this work has been **submitted to the IEEE/SICE International Symposium on System Integration (SII 2026)** and is currently **under review**.
+A scientific paper based on this work has been **submitted to the IEEE/SICE International Symposium on System Integration (SII 2026)**.